 He admits that in the past these business users have not been able to spin up environments quickly in the public cloud because it was difficult to "move data around and obfuscate data".

 "We have been able to work with cloud providers to have an environment that allows them to do that themselves, and not have IT help build an environment," said Germain - as long as the right guardrails are established beforehand, of course.

 Another initiative that has proven successful at the insurer is the introduction of quarterly Kaggle competitions.
-This provides underwriters with "data sets and aspect of our global products to look for new opportunities," and has directly led to the creation of new pricing models that can be utilised across the group.
+This provides underwriters with "data sets and aspects of our global products to look for new opportunities," and has directly led to the creation of new pricing models that can be utilised across the group.

 Wearing two hats

 Lastly, how does Germain balance these two large roles?

 "It is the right challenge at the right time for someone like me," he said.
 "You have to keep yourself relevant in this role and understand what is changing."

 "It's important to spend time with business teams and understand if technology is working for them and what needs to change.
 So it is challenging having two hats and you have to be broad but lean and engage throughout the week, but if you like variety it is a cool role."